membraneframework/membrane_demo/rtmp_to_hls/README.md

 ### Client
-Client is just a simple javascript application using the [HLS.js](https://github.com/video-dev/hls.js/) web player.
+The client is just a simple javascript application using the [HLS.js](https://github.com/video-dev/hls.js/) web player.

 ## How to run the demo?
-In order to run the demo, clone the membrane_demo repository and checkout to the demo directory:
+To run the demo, clone the membrane_demo repository and checkout to the demo directory:
 ```
 git clone https://github.com/membraneframework/membrane_demo
 cd membrane_demo/rtmp_to_hls